SITHGAM022 (RCG)

 Yes, this course is accredited under the Australian Qualifications Framework (AQF), Australian Skills Quality Authority (ASQA).

-Upon successful completion of this course, participants will receive a nationally recognised statement of attainment for SITHGAM022 - Provide responsible gambling services.
+Upon successful completion of this course, participants will receive a nationally recognised statement of attainment for the unit of competency, SITHGAM022 Provide responsible gambling services.

 Whilst undertaking training with Allara Learning, you will be provided access to a range of support services including: